Stevieag/stevieag.github.io/_posts/2023-06-01-when-it-goes-tits-up.markdown

   *Type 6*:
   Hey, @manager1, 2 and 3. the issue Geeky is having ive found the cause and here is the solution.
   Thanks, but why not be a team player, offer the help to those fixing the issue as opposed to the managers.
-  Good manager knows instinctively that you are a no good arsehole but you may fall lucky and find a sucker.
+  Good managers knows instinctively that you are a no good arsehole but you may fall lucky and find a sucker.
   You are an arse and the scourge of any industry, nobody likes you nor trusts you.
 You know those close colleagues you have? they are keeping their enemies closer, that is all.

-  I can list lots more but
-  **my advise to you** is, privately offer help, be patient.
+  I can list lots more but **my advise to you** is, privately offer help, be patient.
 That's it, its not hard.

 Advice and moan over :D